Author Index

 Arien Mack

 Arien Mack, professor emerita of psychology at the New School for Social Research, has authored or coauthored more than 60 articles on visual perception, as well as the book Inattentional Blindness (with Irvin Rock; 1998).
-She has been the editor of Social Research since 1970.
+She was the editor of Social Research from 1970 until 2024.

 Gerry Mackie